-As the educational and training arm of COIC, the ICCA works with the profession to provide education, leadership, guidance, and coordination in relation to the pursuit of academic and professional excellence for the Bar.
+As the educational and training arm of The Council of the Inns of Court (COIC), the The Inns of Court College of Advocacy (ICCA) works with the profession to provide education, leadership, guidance, and coordination in relation to the pursuit of academic and professional excellence for the Bar.
 The organisation has three key areas of focus:

 The work of the College is directed and overseen by an appointed Board of 12 Governors comprising the Chair, Vice-Chairs, one representative from the each of the Inns of Court, a legal academic, a judicial Governor, one lay Governor (professional education) and one lay Governor (finance).

 The day-to-day operations are undertaken by a professional team, overseen by the Dean.